ryandeussing/jimhopper/_child-abuse/causes-of-abuse.md

 * Were they severely disciplined or otherwise physically or emotionally abused as children themselves?
 * Were they emotionally neglected, and never helped to deal in healthy ways with the vulnerable emotions that, in adulthood, their own children can provoke?
 * Are they able to acknowledge and experience compassion for the emotional pain and harm they experienced when they were hurt as a child (including via physical and/or emotional abuse)?
-* Have they been taught, and do they (sometimes) still believe, that beating or verbally degrading children are appropriate and healthy methods of "disciplining" children?
+* Have they been taught, and do they (sometimes) still believe, that beating or verbally degrading children are appropriate and healthy methods of 'disciplining' children?
 * Do they have the skills required to experience vulnerable emotions without immediately attempting to escape them, for example with angry outbursts or alcohol, drugs or some other addiction?
 * What else is happening in their life (e.g., stresses of poverty, unemployment) or relationships (e.g., conflict with spouse, lack of friends) that reduces internal and external barriers to thinking it's OK to physically or emotionally attack a child and to engaging in such behavior?

 When it comes to attempting to understand (which ultimately may not be possible) why particular, complex people have sexually used or abused as child, again, there are some key questions to consider:

-* What are the confusions they have about their needs, especially why they believe they “need” to be sexual with a child?
+* What are the confusions they have about their needs, especially why they believe they 'need' to be sexual with a child?
 * How have their own life experiences – especially but not only sexual experiences – and how they have responded to those experiences, contributed to such massive confusion?
 * What is the unique combination of (confused) beliefs, motivations and rationalizations that made it possible for them to sexually use a child?
 * How have their own life and experiences (again, not only sexual), and how they responded to those experiences, helped to bring about such beliefs, motivations and rationalizations?
-* Which internal and external barriers to sexually abusing a child were overcome, and how (e.g., use of alcohol, use of child sexual pornography, extreme stress or other circumstance that contributed to their “giving up’ on resisting their sexual fantasies or impulses toward children)?
+* Which internal and external barriers to sexually abusing a child were overcome, and how (e.g., use of alcohol, use of child sexual pornography, extreme stress or other circumstance that contributed to their 'giving up’ on resisting their sexual fantasies or impulses toward children)?

 In addition, there are some general principles that therapists and researchers, by working with and studying adults who have sexually used or abused children, have learned about why people engage in such behaviors.